-Tying my work together is the narrative thread of my own experience of the world.
-I moved from the US to Europe in 2015, changing country at a time when many face violence for trying to do the same.
-In my own adventures through the red tape of residency and work permits, I encounter again and again the question of borders and who gets to cross them.
-As a woman moving through the world on her own, I seek out instances of women as neutral storytellers and as complex human beings and as storytellers unburdened by cliches.
+Tying my work together is the narrative thread of my own experience moving from the US to Europe, at a time when many have faced violence for crossing borders.
+In my adventures through red tape, I encounter again and again the question of borders and who can cross them.
+As a woman moving through the world on her own, I look for examples of women as complex human beings and as storytellers unburdened by cliches.